daine/digital-canada-ca-website/content/en/blog/posts/writing-without-excluding:-inclusivity-in-the-french-language.md

 <p>One of the guiding values of public service is <a href="https://www.csps-efpc.gc.ca/about_us/cve-eng.aspx#rfp">respect for people</a>.
 It is our duty to treat all people with dignity and fairness.
-One of our <a href="https://digital.canada.ca/our-values/">values</a> at CDS is to <strong>put people at the heart of our services</strong>.
+One of our values at CDS is to <strong>put people at the heart of our services</strong>.
 Inclusivity, diversity, and accessibility are at the very core of everything we do.
 In a nutshell, we make sure everyone is included and treated the same way.
-When communicating with the public or designing public-facing <a href="https://numerique.canada.ca/suite-de-produits/">tools</a>, we need to make sure everyone feels involved, included, and represented, regardless of their age or gender.
+When communicating with the public or designing public-facing <a href="https://digital.canada.ca/">tools</a>, we need to make sure everyone feels involved, included, and represented, regardless of their age or gender.
 And of course, this is all done in <a href="https://laws-lois.justice.gc.ca/eng/acts/o-3.01/">both of Canada’s official languages</a>!</p>